-Cliff obtained his law degree (LL.B. with distinction) from the University of Alberta in 1962.
+Cliff obtained his law degree (LL.B. with distinction) from the University of Alberta.
 He was awarded the Chief Justice Horace Harvey Gold Medal in Law as well as many other academic awards.

-Cliff articled with the firm of Bennett Jones in Calgary, then known as Chambers, Might, Saucier, Peacock, Jones, Black & Gain.
-He was admitted to the partnership in 1971, and subsequently served as head of the litigation department and chair of the firm’s executive committee.
-For more than 40 years he practised in civil litigation, acting in commercial and business disputes of all types.
-He appeared before all the courts of Alberta, the Supreme Court of Canada, the federal courts, and the courts of Ontario, British Columbia, and the Northwest Territories.
-As well, he frequently appeared before regulatory tribunals, such as the Competition Bureau and the National Energy Board.
-In the latter years of his practice, he was extensively involved in commercial arbitrations, sometimes as counsel and other times as an arbitrator.
+Cliff articled with the law firm now known as Bennett Jones and was admitted to the partnership in 1971.
+He subsequently served as head of the firm’s litigation department and chair of the firm’s executive committee.
+For some 40 years he practised in civil litigation, acting in commercial and business disputes of all types.
+He appeared before all the courts of Alberta as well as the Supreme Court of Canada and the Courts of Ontario, British Columbia and the Northwest Territories.
+He also frequently appeared before Alberta regulatory tribunals as well as the National Energy Board and Competition Bureau.
+In the latter years a substantial portion of his practice involved commercial arbitrations.

 Cliff was designated a Queen’s Counsel in 1980, and in 1987 was elected a Fellow of the American College of Trial Lawyers.
 In 2002, Lexpert named him as one of Canada’s top 25 corporate litigators.

 Cliff served as a bencher of the Law Society of Alberta from 1980 – 1984, and was a representative of the Law Society on the Rules of Court Committee, and a member of the Practice Advisory Committee.
 He has been a panelist and lecturer at professional seminars conducted by the Legal Education Society of Alberta and by the Alberta Branch of the Canadian Bar Association.